ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “There must be chaos and discord to create balance in the universe.”

 It is unclear what kind of balance does the speaker speak of.
-When asked, he fails to explain why such is necessary.
-He further argues that since wars and terrorism are inevitable, then they must exist to create balance.
+When asked, they fail to explain why such is necessary.
+They further argue that since wars and terrorism are inevitable, then they must exist to create balance.
 This is faulty reasoning—just because you can’t eliminate the undesirable, doesn’t mean that its existence is necessary.